 THE MILDRED BAILEY PROJECT

-Julia Keefe, a longtime advocate and spokesperson for Mildred Bailey's place in jazz history, continues her efforts in celbrating the immense contributions of the late singer with this tribute concert highlighting some of Bailey's most beloved hits titled, "Manhattan Songbirds: A Tribute to Mildred Bailey."
+Julia Keefe, a longtime advocate and spokesperson for Mildred Bailey's place in jazz history, continues her efforts in celebrating the immense contributions of the late singer with this tribute concert.
 This concert can be presented as a quartet or a nonet.